tlienart/Xranklin.jl/docs/syntax/code.md

   \show{abc}
 }

+And here's an example with implicit language and implicit name (the output is shown automatically below the code):

 \showmd{
   ```!
-  1//2
+  1//2^2
   ```
 }

-Unless you intend to show the code output somewhere else than below the code block or use a custom method to show the code output, this last syntax (where everythign is implicit) is likely the one you will want to use most often.
+Unless you intend to show the code output somewhere else than below the code block or use a custom method to show the code output, this last syntax (where everything is implicit) is likely the one you will want to use most often.

 ### Hiding lines of code